sadenkhatib/multithreaded-elevator-simulation/README.md

 # Multithreaded Elevator Simulation

 ## Overview
 This project simulates a real-time elevator control system implemented in C using POSIX threads (pthreads).
-Built as a CS 361 project at the University of Illinois Chicago, it models multiple elevators and passengers, managing synchronization and coordination between them.
+Built as a CS 361 project at the University of Illinois Chicago, this project models multiple elevators and passengers, managing synchronization and coordination between them.

 ## Features
 - Real-time simulation of elevator movement and passenger interactions